kartva/Librarian/docs/usage.md

   - footer
 ---

-Librarian can be used in one of the following three ways.
+Librarian can be used in one of the following three ways:

 ## Librarian web app